skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 }
 ```

-If you use alternative Id generator instead of RDB's auto-incremental value, set `useExternalIdGenerator` as true and implement `generateId` method.
+If you use an alternative Id generator instead of the RDB's auto-incremental value, set `useExternalIdGenerator` as true and implement the `generateId` method.

 ```java
 case class Member(uuid: UUID, name: String)